Yu-Gi-Oh! Arc-V: Synchro Dimension

 The Synchro Dimension is a dimension where residents all use Synchro Summoning.
 It pays homage to Yu-Gi-Oh!
 5D's.
-Its setting is New Domino City (also simply referred to as just "the City"), which serves as the setting of the second season.
+Its setting is New Domino City, also referred to as "the City", which serves as the setting of the second season.
 New Domino City thrives on a free competition society consisting of two classes.
 The elite class of 1%, the Topsiders, are the upper class society living in wealth, while the poor Commons are the lower class 99% of society living in poverty under the Topsiders' area.
-Discrimination against Commons is high, and they are treated as the tools for allowing the Tops to live in wealth.
+Discrimination against Commons is high, and they are treated as tools for allowing the Tops to live in wealth.
 In rebellion against their limited freedom, the Commons started to duel while riding Duel Runners, which are motorcycles combined with Duel Disks.
 These duels later became known as Turbo Duels.
-New Domino City is ruled by the High Council, which upholds Martial Law and Sector Security who act as police for the Topsiders.
+New Domino City is ruled by the High Council, which upholds Martial Law, and Sector Security, who act as police for the Topsiders.
 To maintain the peace of the city, the High Council holds the yearly Friendship Cup, where Duelists from both the Topsiders and Commons can fairly duel each other on Duel Runners.
 However, those who lose are sent to an underground garbage refinery with little to no chance of returning to the surface.
 After Yuya's duel against Jack in the Friendship Cup final match, the High Council retired and the social class system was abolished.
-Some of the characters from the 5D's series reappear as different dimension counterparts, who are primarily the main characters, Jack Atlas, Crow Hogan, and Lazar, who only appears for one episode when Yuya duels Jack a second time.
+Dimensional counterparts of Jack Atlas, Crow Hogan, and Lazar, characters from the 5D's series, also appear.

+Unlike Yu-Gi-Oh!
+5D's, the series does not use the turbo duel system that included special speed spells and speed counters.
+Arc V still features duel runners, known as D-Wheel's in the original version.
+However, the system allows users to use all types of magic and trap cards, like in a regular duel.

 Xyz Dimension

-The Xyz Dimension is a dimension where its residents all use Xyz Summoning.
+The Xyz Dimension is a dimension where residents all use Xyz Summoning.
 It pays homage to Yu-Gi-Oh!
 Zexal.
 Its setting is Heartland City, which serves as the setting of the first half of the third season.
-Heartland City was reduced to ruin from the invasion by the Fusion Dimension's Duel Academy with the remaining survivors forming a Resistance group based in the ruined Heartland City becoming their base.
-Before the invasion, there were two sections of the Heartland Duel School called Spade School and Clover School, where both became the main forces for the Resistance group.
+Heartland City was reduced to ruins from the invasion by the Fusion Dimension's Duel Academy, with the remaining survivors forming a Resistance group based in the ruined Heartland City.
+Before the invasion, there were two sections of the Heartland Duel School: Spade School and Clover School, which became the main forces for the Resistance group.
 The Spade Branch was wiped out in a later assault.
-Kite Tenjo is one of the main characters of Yu-Gi-Oh!
-Zexal, who makes a reappearance as a different world counterpart from the Zexal series.
+A dimensional counterpart of Kite Tenjo, one of the main characters of Yu-Gi-Oh!
+Zexal, also appears.

+In Arc-V's plot, Heartland City was invaded by the Fusion Dimension and its inhabitants captured in cards, except for a small number of people, including the Resistance group led by Kite.